mykhani/fontStrip/README.md

 How to strip a larger font file for embedded systems
 ====================================================
-The Google OTF font files are the best resouces for adding support for languages like Chinese, Japanese and Korean.
+The Google OTF font files are the best resources for adding support for languages like Chinese, Japanese and Korean.
 However, the size of single OTF file could well exceed 10MB, making it unsuitable for resource constrained embedded applications.
 Therefore, follow the below